Monte9/nft-sales-bot/README.md

 ## Adding ENV Variables

-In order to post a tweet, you will need access to the Twitter API keys.
-Submit a new application at https://developer.twitter.com/en/apps
+In order to post a tweet, you will need access to the Twitter Developer account.
+Without API valid keys you'll get the following error when running the app

-Then create a new file at the root `.env` and add the API keys in it.
+`Oops!
+Unable to post the Tweet: Invalid or expired token.`

+To get Twitter API keys you need to submit a new application at https://developer.twitter.com/en/apps.
+It typically takes them 1-2 days to get back to you.

+Once you have the Twitter API keys, you need to open up the `.env` file at the root and replace all `TODO_REPLACE_THIS` instances with the appropriate values.

 ```
-TWITTER_API_KEY=
-TWITTER_API_SECRET_KEY=
-TWITTER_ACCESS_TOKEN=
-TWITTER_ACCESS_TOKEN_SECRET=
+TWITTER_API_KEY=TODO_REPLACE_THIS
+TWITTER_API_SECRET_KEY=TODO_REPLACE_THIS
+TWITTER_ACCESS_TOKEN=TODO_REPLACE_THIS
+TWITTER_ACCESS_TOKEN_SECRET=TODO_REPLACE_THIS
 ```

 ### Release

 This app is deployed on Heroku and is run on a paid worker.
-It uses babel to transform the `TS` code to `JS` before deploying it.
+It uses `Babel` to transform the `Typescript` code to `Javascript` before deploying it.

 Here is how to build this manually